sandeepcrayond/uhc-docs/dev/Readme.md

 ```

 All the commands to run are specified in the package.json files.
 Commands to run in all environment are specified such as i.e dev mode, prod mode, build source code etc.

+# 6. App structure:
+the application's code can split into services.
+a.
+Frontend
+b.
+API server.

+## 6.1 Frontend:
+The frontend app is built using a create-react-app template and ejected.
+It uses redux for state management.
+Once when a change is made into the application's source code, the build command is run to generate the static build.
+And the build is being added into the nginx's default folder so as to make nginx take care of the build serving.
+The steps are defined in the dockerfile.

+the source code structure is as follows:

+1. config:
+   The config contains the webpack configurations and environment configs.
+2. nginx:
+   The nginx directory contains the configuration which is customly written to use this instead of the default one.
+3. public:
+   the public folder of the react app.
+4. scripts:
+   react scripts.
+5. src:
+   The list of components is present here.
+6. Dockerfile_Dev:
+   The dockerfile to be used.
+7. Dockerrun.aws.json:
+   Deprecated.
+8. package.json:
+   The package.json file of the react-app.

+## 6.2 API server: